Amber Moore: Casting and creation

 The character was introduced and created by head writer of The Bold and the Beautiful, Bradley Bell.
 Amber began on the soap opera to interact with the Forresters, and was quickly portrayed as the "Gold digger", and was a fan favorite despite "evil ways".
 She left the series after her contract expired in June 2005.
 That October, it was announced that Frantz would reprise the role on The Young and the Restless, introduced by former executive producer and head writer Lynn Marie Latham.
-When the character joined the show's sister soap, her intentions laid the same, to try and attract a handsome bartender Cane Ashby who was destined for a fortune (thought to be Phillip Chancellor III).
+When the character joined the show's sister soap, her intentions laid the same, to try to attract a handsome bartender Cane Ashby who was destined for a fortune (thought to be Phillip Chancellor III).
 In 2010, it was announced Frantz would be leaving The Young and the Restless and returning to The Bold and the Beautiful.
-For her portrayal, Frantz has won a Daytime Emmy Award for Outstanding Younger Actress In 2001, receiving nominations in the same category for 2000 and 2003.
+For her portrayal, Frantz has won a Daytime Emmy Award for Outstanding Younger Actress in 2001, receiving nominations in the same category for 2000 and 2003.
 She has also won Best Performance by a Young Performer in a Daytime Serial at the 20th Annual Youth in Film Awards.

 In March 2007, speaking about if she would ever return to The Bold and the Beautiful, Frantz stated: "You never know.
 I talked to Brad [Bell] about this and odds are I'll probably show up there in the future.
 B&B is like my family.
 It's fun to see them in the hall again and grab them, give them big hugs and hang out in their hair and makeup room."
 She eventually returned in 2010.
-In June, 2012, Frantz was taken off contract and bumped to recurring.
+In June 2012, Frantz was taken off contract and bumped to recurring.
+It was reported that Frantz would use that free time in order to pursue other projects.
 However, she never made another appearance on the show.
 In September 2013, however, Frantz made a brief appearance on The Young and the Restless for the funeral of Katherine Chancellor (Jeanne Cooper), last airing on September 4 of that year.